vlad-uve/Classical-PCA-MNIST/README.md

 # PCA on MNIST Digits

-This project explores Principal Component Analysis (PCA) applied to the MNIST digit dataset, focusing on dimensionality reduction, reconstruction, and simple generative modeling.
+This project demonstrates how **Principal Component Analysis (PCA)** can be applied to the MNIST handwritten digit dataset to to see in detail how PCA works and why it's useful for understanding the structure of image data.

+We explore PCA for:
+- **Dimensionality reduction**
+- **Image reconstruction**
+- **Synthetic digit generation**

+All computations are implemented from scratch using **NumPy**, enabling a transparent, step-by-step understanding of PCA’s mathematical foundations.

+---

 ## Project Overview

+- Loading and standardizing the full MNIST dataset
 - Visualization of original MNIST digits
-- Creation of an Orthonormal Basis (ONB) using both SVD and eigendecomposition
-- Analysis of total variance and explained variance
+- **Computation of PCA** using **Singular Value Decomposition (SVD)** to obtain an **orthonormal basis (ONB)** of principal components and the **variance explained** by each component
+- **Analysis of individual variance** captured by each individual principal component
+- **Analysis of cumulative variance** captured by subspaces spanned by the first M principal components
+- **Projection of digits** onto subspaces spanned by principal components
-- Reconstruction of digits with varying numbers of PCA components
+- **Reconstuction of digits** from latent spaces with varying numbers of PCA components
-- Analysis of reconstruction error vs number of components
+- **Evaluation of reconstruction error** vs number of components using  Mean Squared Error (MSE)
+- **Generation of new digits** using both global PCA (across all digits) and class-specific PCA
-- Simple random generation of new digits using PCA space
+- Compare generation quality for different numbesr of PCA components forming the latent space

 ## Project Structure
 <pre>